Entrant FAQs

 Very limited parking is open Thursday and Sunday at:

-- P2 – Old Well Station Road
+P2 – Old Well Station Road

-- P3 – Randwick Road
+P3 – Randwick Road (Thoroughbred Park Racecourse)

 Don’t waste time circling the streets.
 Park & Ride is your best bet.
 And respect the locals, no suburban parking.
 Inspectors will be out all weekend.